keybase/book-content/05-sites/00-index.md

 One perk of [Keybase Files](/files) is that you can easily build and host a simple website in your public folder.

 ## Getting started
 To see how it works, type anything into a document.
-You can start with whatever you want but it’s kind of a tradition to try out new things on the internet with this:
+You can start with whatever you want, but it’s kind of a tradition to try out new things on the internet with this:

 ```
 # Hello, world!
 ```

-This example uses [Markdown](https://daringfireball.net/projects/markdown/basics) formatting (`#`).
+This example uses [Markdown](https://daringfireball.net/projects/markdown/basics) formatting (the `#` is a header).
 You can use [HTML](https://www.w3schools.com/html/), too.

 If you use Markdown, name your document `index.md`.
 If you use HTML, name your document `index.html`.